Skip to main content

 Figure 4.5.2: Germany after unification.
 Note that the color-coded regions were the states of the German Empire: they retained considerable autonomy despite now being part of a single unified nation.

-This page titled 4.5: Germany is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christopher Brooks via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.5: Germany is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christopher Brooks via source content that was edited to the style and standards of the LibreTexts platform.